 The Bachelor of Christian Ministry (BCM) degree allows students to complete a broad variety of Christian Studies courses in biblical, historical, and theological areas and it lets them concentrate their studies in a particular area of Christian Ministry.
-Students will select from concentrations in Pastoral Ministry, Age-Related Ministry, or Intercultural Studies.
+Students will select from concentrations in Community Care, Intercultural Studies, Pastoral Ministry, Sports and Recreation Ministry and Youth and Children's Ministry.
 All BCM students must also complete one year of study in a biblical language of their choice in either Hebrew or Greek.

 see Bachelor of Christian Ministry Degree - Academic Core (p.
-88)
+78)

-Christian Studies Foundation - 17 hours
+Christian Studies Foundation - 17 hours CSMN 1320 Introduction to Christian Ministry